MisfireTG/Airhead-Academy/README.md

 # Airhead-Academy

-A remake of the Airhead Academy visual novel in renpy
+A remake of the Airhead Academy visual novel, by BimbosonaDev, in renpy

 Writing